 3. Activate a VPN service, and install the respective VPN client app onto all of your devices

 It is not always practical to use your own Wi-Fi access router because the mobile network signal doesn’t exist or the cost is prohibitive.
 In these cases, the practical choice is to access public Wi-Fi hotspots, but first you should add your own layer of security.
 The piece of software you need is VPN, Virtual Private Network.
+If you are not sure what VPN means, read this article that explains everything you need to know.
 Find a VPN service you like before you leave, and install the client app to all your devices.

 4. Never rely on Google, Yahoo or other free services for critical tasks like email, document sharing or calendar

 Email, messaging, document sharing and calendar are one of the most critical services a traveling professional must have access to every day.
 If you cross borders during your travels, many of the free online services, like Google and Yahoo go crazy.
 It can be extremely difficult, time-consuming, and frustrating to convince the services and their support staff that it is really you who is trying to login to your mailbox.

 Years ago, I tried to survive during my travels with Google services, but quickly realized it is a waste of time.
 These free services are such a tempting hacking target that they rather overreact when you try to login from another country, rather than accept that people can travel.
 If you travel, drop Google, Yahoo, and similar free services, and pay a little for your own mailbox, or get a free mailbox with a purchased domain name from an ISP.

 5.Don’t connect to Airbnb or other tourist rental apartment Wi-Fi access points